 Now, for improving the economic situation and to boose it for a longer time, In 1968 Congress made certain federal holidays, including Veterans Day, fall on a Monday.
 Veterans Day was officially celebrated on the fourth Monday of October, From 1971 until 1977.
 However, in 1975, then-President Gerald Ford signed a law that returned Veterans Day to November 11.

 Veterans Day is always observed on November 11, regardless of the day of the week on which it falls.
-This year, it will be marked on Monday (Year 2019).
+This year, it will be marked on Monday (the Year 2020).

 Talking about the difference b/w Memorial Day vs Veterans Day, Veterans Day is often used interchangeably with the significance of Memorial Day, which is celebrated in May.
 But. both of the holidays honor those who served their country with the different meanings.